top of page

 Thinking outside the square.....

-In ABA it is known as a ‘task demand’ and it often results in a conflict of some shape or form between the teacher and the student who is not responding to what they are being asked to do.
+In behaviour support plans, it's commonly referred to as a ‘task demand,’ which often results in a conflict between the teacher and the student who is not responding to what they are being asked to do.
 What goes well with a task demand?
-The opportunity to ‘escape” from whatever you’re being asked to do.
+The opportunity to ‘escape’ from whatever you’re being asked to do.

-If a student refuses to do a task and is sent to the buddy class or the admin office where they’ve sat and still not completed what was required – they will continue to repeat the behaviour.
-That behaviour is being maintained by escape from the presented task.
-Each time the task is presented, the student refuses, they get out of doing it and are then sent to another environment or perhaps the teacher has just thrown up their hands and let them go on the computer.
+If a student refuses to do a task and is sent to the buddy class or the admin office, where they’ve sat and still haven't completed what was required, they will continue to repeat the behaviour.
+That behaviour is being maintained by escaping from the presented task.
+Each time the task is given, the student refuses, gets out of doing it, and is sent to another environment.
+Perhaps the teacher has just thrown up their hands and let them go on the computer.

 Descriptions like ‘naughty’, ‘oppositionally defiant’, non-compliant are often put forth as excuses or labels for these students, but is it that simple?
-Can one of these labels define who they are and therefore the way they are treated in the classroom.
+Can one of these labels define who they are and how they are treated in the classroom?
 Yes, it can, and I’ve seen it often.
-Escape is a great way for a student to maintain problematic behaviours in the classroom and it reduces or removes the aversive situation (e.g. - being asked to do work they find too difficult).
+Escape is an excellent way for a student to maintain problematic behaviours in the classroom, and it reduces or removes the aversive situation (e.g., being asked to do work they find too difficult).
 How can we try to break this cycle?

-There are a number of considerations for teaching staff and parents to examine:
+There are several considerations for teaching staff and parents to examine:

 • Why is the situation or the task aversive?